hsragnas/Modern-hotel-network/README.md

 ---

 ## 🎥 **Resources**
-This project was inspired by a Cisco Packet Tracer tutorial to help understand and practice networking concepts.
+This project was inspired by a Gurutech Networking Training to help understand and practice networking concepts.

 ---